sxiii/bank-of-ideas/desktop-software/good-telegram-client.md

 ## Project brief description
 Telegram is great personal messanger.
 But it's official version was never suitable for any professional work.
-We need features of professional chats like Matrix (Riot), IRC, Mattermost or slack for personal effectiveness and comfort.
+We need features of professional chats like Matrix (Riot), IRC, Mattermost or Slack for personal effectiveness and comfort.

 ## Project full description
 Good thing is that my idea is not something imaginary.
 We already have a good external clients out there developed: